cugbrs/MLRSNet/README.md

 2. Labels folders: each category has a . csv file.
 3. Categories_names. xlsx: Sheet1 lists the names of 46 categories, and the Sheet2 shows the associated multi-label to each category.

-The Models folder includes eight CNN models which are trained on the MLRSNet dataset with the training-validation-testing ratio is 40%-10%-50%.
+The trained Models includes eight CNN models which are trained on the MLRSNet dataset with the training-validation-testing ratio is 40%-10%-50%.

 ## Requirements：
 · Python = 3.6